-Cash or Card? – Visa, Mastercard and American Express credit cards are generally accepted, but you often run into cash only places.
-Always ask beforehand and carry cash.
-Your bank will most likely charge you international transaction fees if you pay with your card.
+Cash or Card? – Visa, Mastercard and American Express credit cards are generally accepted, but you often run into cash only establishments.
+Always ask beforehand and carry cash just in case.
+Keep in mind your bank will most likely charge you international transaction fees if you pay with your card.

 To dial to other countries: 00 + country code (1, 2 or 3 digits) + number

 From a Mexican land line or cell phone:

 To a Mexican long distance number: 01 + 3 digit area code + 7 digit number